hellodvh/ion-inventory-web-app/README.md

 I made moodboards of layouts and colour palletes to generate ideas for the frontend layout I wanted to use for the project.
 I decided to go for a dashboard layout for the usability and responsive design.
 I sketeched some basic wireframes with ink and paper to get a feel of the layout I wanted to implement.
 I then proceeded to make high fidelity wireframes in Figma.

-Darkmode "insert reference resource here" was used according to this study to help aid in energy effecientcy on device power consumption.
-Responsive layout allows the web app to be run on table and desktop resolutions.

 <br>
 ![image6][image6]